lsamano/Moon-Harvest-CLI-Game-v2/README.md

 You are a farmer on the moon.
 One day, at the local Marketplace, one of the vendors has a dog.
 He says he will ship them away since no one can take of them, so you offer to take them!
 In order to save up to buy a bed for your new friend, you'll have to farm and sell your crops.

 ## Gameplay Features
-### Full-On Farming
+### 🌱 Full-On Farming
-- Buy seeds from the local Marketplace
+- Buy seeds from the local marketplace
-- Plant seeds
+- Plant seeds in your field
 - Water your crops
+- Harvest ripe crops
 - Destroy undesired crops
-- Harvest ripe crops
-- Sell crops at the Marketplace
+- Sell crops at the marketplace
+- (*New!*) Seeds on sale will rotate with the season

-### Care for Barn Animals
+### 🐮 Care for Barn Animals
-- Brush and Feed your Cow and Sheep
+- Brush and Feed your cow and sheep
 - Milk your cow daily
 - Shear your sheep every three days

+### 🤝 Get to Know the Town
+- Coming Soon!

-### Daily Life
+### 🐶 Daily Life
 - Game follows a daily cycle - Sleep to advance the game
 - Enjoy randomized flavor text interactions with your dog
 - Rename yourself or your dog at any time